 Built-In Tread Wear Bars: Did you know your tires have tread wear bars built right into them that are designed to show you when the tread depth is too low?
 The bars look like small, rectangular notches and are placed at the bottom of the tread grooves in numerous locations on the tire.
 If the indicator bars are level with the surrounding tread grooves, you’ll know the tread depth has reached 2/32 of an inch or less.

-*$699.00 Dealer Administrative Charge is not included in advertised price.
+$749.00 Dealer Administrative Fee not included in advertised price.

-All prices and offers are before state, city and county tax, tag, title and license fees.
-Out of state buyers are responsible for all state, county, city taxes and fees, as well as title/registration fees in the state that the vehicle will be registered.
-All prices and offers include all rebates and incentives which the dealer retains unless otherwise specifically provided.
-Dealer not responsible for errors and omissions; all offers subject to change without notice, please confirm listings with dealer.
+All prices exclude all taxes, tag, title, registration fees and government fees.
+Out of state buyers are responsible for all taxes and government fees and title/registration fees in the state where the vehicle will be registered.
+All prices include all manufacturer to dealer incentives, which the dealer retains unless otherwise specifically provided.
+Dealer not responsible for errors and omissions; all offers subject to change without notice; please confirm listings with dealer.

-**All vehicles may not be physically located at this dealership but may be available for delivery through this location.
+All vehicles may not be physically located at this Porsche Center but may be available for delivery through this location.
 Transportation charges may apply.
-Please contact the dealership for more specific information.
+Please contact the Porsche Center for more specific information.
 All vehicles are subject to prior sale.

 Find Your Vehicle